Evening /Adult Degree & Non-Degree Admissions Process

-"re-entering students" including those who have previously been enrolled at Catawba College but have not attended the semester immediately prior to a registration period
+"re-entering students" includes those who have previously been enrolled at Catawba College but have not attended the semester immediately prior to a registration period

-"non-degree seeking" including post-bac courses and student teaching for birth-kindergarten early childhood licensure and RSS lateral entry teachers
+"non-degree seeking" includes post-bac courses and student teaching for birth-kindergarten early childhood licensure and RSS lateral entry teachers

 "tuition remission" for free courses for full-time community college students